jpcroc/NDM/docs/NEBHowTo.md

 One thus needs the following files : neb.din, deb_neb.gin, fin_neb.gin, "potential".potin files (lammps potential files), name.in.

+Be careful to respect a soncistent order of atoms between deb and fin structures !

 ### din file
 The din file must contain
 dmtype=9 !this triggers NEB calculation